aiekick/ImGuiFileDialog/README.md

 ## Case Insensitive Filtering

-you can use this flag 'ImGuiFileDialogFlags_CaseInsensitiveExtention' when you call the display function
+you can use this flag 'ImGuiFileDialogFlags_CaseInsensitiveExtention' when you call the open functions

 ```
 by ex :